madebybo/mr.bo-co/site/content/bospeak/human-centered-design-studio.md

 ---
 title: human <br>centered <br>design
 code: hcd
 description: "Designing User Interface: A Human-Centered Approach.
 This is a 10-week studio course that combines theory with hands-on experience.
-Students are tasked with finding solutions through a rigorious design process."
+Students are tasked with finding solutions through a rigorous design process."
 images:
   poster: hcd-cover.png
 tags: [design process]